Nigeria sets date for first census in 17 years

 Nigeria's estimated population is more than 200 million and the United Nations expects that to double by 2050.
 That would make Nigeria the world's third most populous country, overtaking the United States.

 Census figures in Nigeria affect the sharing of oil revenues and political representation among the 36 states and 300 ethnic groups.
-Previous counts were discredited after disputes among the three main groups, the Fulani, Yoruba and Igbo.
+Previous counts were discredited after disputes among the three main groups, the Hausa, Yoruba and Igbo.

 Nasir Isah Kwarra, chairman of the National Population Commission, told reporters census counting would be conducted from March 29 to April 2, more than a month after Nigerians go to the polls to vote for a new president.